-#4 The Worditude Club
+#4 Write With Worditude

 This is my club, so I may be a teeny bit biased about its brilliance.
-So much of marketing your business is about creating connection with your target audience - and that's what I help with.
+So much of marketing your business is about creating connection with your target audience - and that’s what I help with.
 Through your website content, blog posts, social media and other online material, you have the opportunity to communicate and connect with people who want to buy from you.
 Using a combo of pre-prepared training materials and my own personal feedback (yes I really do read every bit of content sent to me, and give it valuable feedback) - I can teach you to write online content that connects with the same power as an in-person conversation.
-Find out more about The Worditude Club here.
+Find out more about Write With Worditude subscriptions here.

 #5 Member Site Academy